-EU action to protect children from violence and when they are vulnerable RSS
+EU action to protect children from violence and when they are vulnerable

 The EU fights against many forms of violence perpetrated against children.
 Some children are particularly vulnerable and face greater risks to their lives and well-being due to social, political and economic factors.